2016 shooting of Baton Rouge police officers: Views and statements

 Long was identified as a "black separatist" by a law enforcement official.
-Dr. Michael Stone, a psychiatry professor, said that Long displayed hallmarks of a "disgruntled, paranoid loner" (a common type of mass killer), with a narcissistic and grandiose personality.
+Dr. Michael Stone, a psychiatry professor, said that Long displayed hallmarks of a "disgruntled, paranoid loner", with a narcissistic and grandiose personality.

 Social media posts indicated that he was an active member of the anti-government New Freedom Group.
 According to CNN, a card was found on Long's body, suggesting that he was a member of the Washitaw Nation, a group of African Americans associated with the sovereign citizen movement that originated in Richwood.
 In addition to changing his legal name, he claimed his nationality was "United Washitaw de Dugdahmoundyah Mu'ur", (Note: Washitaw de Dugdahmoundyah is another name for the Washitaw Nation.
 Mu'ur is claimed by Washitaw Nation members to be the accurate spelling of Moors, a civilization that developed after the Arab conquest of North Africa.) and expressed his support for the Moorish Science Temple of America, another African American organization associated with the sovereign citizen movement.
 However, Long disavowed all prior associations in a recent video, saying, "Don't affiliate me with nothing. ...
 I'm affiliated with the spirit of justice."

 In April 2015, while in West Africa, Long also became a member of a group dedicated to helping "Targeted Individuals" suffering from "remote brain experimentation, remote neural monitoring of an entire humans body."
 He asked to be put on the group's "buddy list", but he unexpectedly deactivated his account a month later.
 His mother said he once believed the Central Intelligence Agency was following him.
 He appeared as a guest on an online show discussing "Targeted Individuals", but downplayed his belief that he was being tracked, saying, "That's just a small aspect of me.
 It's not a complete picture of who I am."
 However, the show's host, who had frequent phone and email correspondence with Long, claimed that Long was adamant about being tracked during their communications.